-- "Landowner" means any Person, firm, partnership, or corporation that bears ownership of the land surface either by ownership, contract, lease, easement, or any other estate in the land. - "Landscape Irrigation" the use of water to irrigate lawns, yards, and/or outdoor plants. - "Late Payment" a payment received more than ten days after the due date. - "Licensed Water Well Driller" any person who holds a license issued by the State of Texas pursuant to the provisions of the Texas Water Well Drillers Act and the substantive rules of TDLR's Well Drillers and Pump Installers Program. - "Licensed Water Well Pump Installer" any person who holds a license issued by the State of Texas pursuant to the provisions of HB 1648, 72nd Texas Legislative Session and the substantive rules of the TDLR's Water Well Drillers and Pump Installers Program. - "Limited Production Permit" A permit issued for nonexempt groundwater use associated primarily with domestic or livestock uses well authorized for use in accordance withunder District Rule 3-1-.20_B.
-(A nonexempt well.)

-"Line Loss" - see shrinkage.
+- "Landowner" any person, firm, partnership, or corporation that bears ownership of the land surface either by ownership, contract, lease, easement, or any other estate in the land. - "Landscape Irrigation" the use of water to irrigate lawns, yards, and/or outdoor plants. - "Late Payment" a payment received more than ten days after the due date. - "Licensed Water Well Driller" any person who holds a license issued by the State of Texas pursuant to the provisions of the Texas Water Well Drillers Act and the substantive rules of TDLR's Well Drillers and Pump Installers Program. - "Licensed Water Well Pump Installer" any person who holds a license issued by the State of Texas pursuant to the provisions of HB 1648, 72nd Texas Legislative Session and the substantive rules of the TDLR's Water Well Drillers and Pump Installers Program. - "Limited Production Permit" a permit issued for nonexempt groundwater use associated primarily with domestic or livestock uses authorized under District Rule 3-1-.20.B.
+(A nonexempt well.) - "Line Loss" see shrinkage. - "Livestock" see "Non-Commercial Livestock." - "Lower Trinity Aquifer" an aquifer comprising the Sligo and Hosston Members of the Travis Peak Formation.